Praneetha35/ai-news-agent/README.md

   (raw articles)  top 5         key points     digest + 2 posts        API           digest-*.json
 ```

-**Flow in one sentence:** Fetch articles → curate top 5 → skim each for key points → write WhatsApp digest + 2 LinkedIn posts → send to WhatsApp → save to disk.
+**Flow in one sentence:** Fetch articles → curate top 5 → skim each for key points → write WhatsApp digest + 2 LinkedIn posts → send digest/posts to WhatsApp → save everything to disk.

-**Where it lands today:** At the end of the pipeline, the digest (and LinkedIn-style posts) are sent to **WhatsApp** — that’s the delivery target for now.
-You get the same content in the console and in `output/digest-*.json`, but the main “delivery” is your WhatsApp.
-Later you can add LinkedIn drafts, email, or other channels.

 Each step reads from and writes into a shared **DigestState** (niche, writing style, articles, curated list, skimmed items, whatsappText, linkedinPosts, runId, errors).
 No separate services or queues — one process, one graph, one run.